 This Code breaks down how our Governance structures can collectively be aligned to help us deliver Football For All.
 It encourages us to shine a spotlight on our governance and dissect how we are equipped to make decisions to best serve the game.
-Elements of this may be challenging at times.
-It requires that we look inward.
-It asks us to challenge ourselves.
-It asks that we look forward.
-It asks us to make changes.
+Elements of this will be challenging.
+It requires that we look inward and asks us to challenge ourselves.
+It asks that we look forward and it asks us to make changes.
 Throughout this self-examination, it is important that we accept that our responsibilities are to the game and always seek to improve what we do.

-We are excited about the journey ahead and are sure you will find this Code an invaluable tool.
-We strongly encourage you work towards this Code and lead the way for the local governance of sport in England.
+I am excited about the journey ahead and am sure you will find this Code an invaluable tool, as I have.
+I strongly encourage you work towards achieving the Code and lead the way for the local governance of sport in England.